Do People With Alzheimer’s Know They Have It?

 Symptoms of Anosognosia

-Not being aware of cognitive impairment can affect one’s understanding of memory, general thinking skills, emotions, or physical abilities.
+Being unaware of cognitive impairment can affect one’s understanding of memory, overall thinking skills, emotions, or physical abilities.

-For example, they might have trouble with language, like an inability to find the words for everyday objects or simple tasks.
+For example, they might have trouble with language, such as an inability to find words for everyday objects or simple tasks.

 However, they might try to explain these situations by saying they forgot or are tired.